 Good Project Planners Are Like Gold Dust

 Some time ago, a friendly recruiter phoned up, asking if I was available for a new contract role.
-The more we talked about it, the more obvious it became that he was keen to get me on-board ASAP, on behalf of his client.
+The more we talked about it, the more obvious it became that he was keen to get me on board ASAP on behalf of his client.
 Why?
 Apparently, project planners are like gold dust these days, or so he said.

 That got me thinking.

-As a seasoned planner, I’m in business of putting credible plans together, on behalf of other project and programme managers.
+As a seasoned planner, I’m in the business of putting credible plans together on behalf of other project and programme managers.
 Sometimes it works.
 Sometimes it doesn’t.
-But, I love it anyway and wouldn’t have it any other way.
-Being passionate about planning makes me a strong force in getting the job done, while being a small freelance business makes me even more determined to do the job right.
+I love it anyway and wouldn’t have it any other way.
+Being passionate about planning makes me a strong force in getting the job done while being a small freelance business makes me even more determined to do the job right.
 At the same time, I don’t seem to take time to stop and think about my role.
 What would make me so valuable to others?
 And, are all project planners like gold dust?

-According to the Cambridge English Dictionary, the source of knowledge for all things related to English language:
+According to the Cambridge English Dictionary, the source of knowledge for all things related to the English language:

 ‘If things, or people are like gold dust, they are difficult to get because a lot of people want them.’